ibm-cloud-docs/databases-for-mysql/howto-migration.md

 ### innodb_buffer_pool_size_percentage
 {: #migrating-config-variables_buffer_pool}

-The `innodb_buffer_pool_size_percentage value` parameter defines your database container's dedicated memory amount.
+- Description: The `innodb_buffer_pool_size_percentage value` parameter defines your database container's dedicated memory amount.
+- Default setting: 50
+- Max: 100
+- Min: 10
+- Requires restart: True

  As your database itself uses a given amount of memory, if the `innodb_buffer_pool_size_percentage value` parameter is configured too high, then your database memory requirements + `innodb_buffer_pool_size_percentage` can become higher than available memory limits, resulting in an out of memory state (OOM).

 The `innodb_buffer_pool_size_percentage` parameter value will differ based on the size of your database.
-The default value is `70%`, which is safe for databases of all sizes.
+The default value is `50%`, which is safe for databases of all sizes.
 Configure the value as needed; if you encounter OOM then the value is set too high and you should lower it.

 ### innodb_flush_log_at_trx_commit
 {: #migrating-config-variables-flush-log}